Church Capital Campaign Consulting Fees – Are They Worth It?

 - How much is confidence and peace of mind worth to us?

-While some of these points are essentially priceless, the church should assign some dollar value to each of these and any other questions it may ask itself – then do the math.
+While some of these points are essentially priceless, the church might be well advised to assign some dollar value to each of these and any other questions it may ask itself – then do the math of comparing the investment cost to the return.

-- EITHER the net value from hiring the church capital campaign consultant
+(Potential gain) – (Cost of consulting and expenses) = Net Value from hiring the church capital campaign consultant

 Related Articles & Resources: